-These days, almost every smartphone contains the same bag of tricks, with little to differentiate handsets.
-Sure, one might have a bigger screen, more storage, and other specs that help us tell one phone from another.
+Almost every smartphone these days contains the same bag of tricks.
+Sure, one might have a bigger screen, more storage and other specs that help us tell one phone from another.
 But on the whole, you'll see the same sort of features again and again.
-Fortunately, there are some handsets out there that stand out from the crowd for a certain physical or software feature.
+Fortunately, there are some handsets out there that stand out from the crowd.

-For instance, we dig how Moto X can be, and despite being a bit "out there" and gaudy, Samsung's China-bound and flip phone/smartphone hybrids are definitely unusual.
-In no particular order, we list some more-current handsets that have have us looking twice thanks to their utter uniqueness.the
+For instance, we dig how you can swap out thebottom chin for (despite being a bit limited in its use cases), and Samsung's China-bound and flip phone/smartphone hybrids are definitely unusual.
+In no particular order, we list some other handsets that have us looking twice thanks to their utter uniqueness.

 Editors' Note:This post updates frequently.
 It was originally published August 2013.

 The different modular accessories, like a power pack or a portable speaker, to change up how the phone functions. .(and its US-only, Verizon-only counterpart) is a thin and fast handset.
 But it's the array of magnetic pins on the back the makes it unique.
 With it, users can snap on

 Aside from its tough exterior, which allows it to survive six-feet drops and dunks underwater, the S60 has a thermal imaging camera.
 Located above the phone's rear camera, this enables users to visualize the temperature of objects.
 There's also an app that offers different filters and tools related to thermal imaging. .